cyrillegin/dragonfly/README.md

 Sensor PLUGINS

 Crypto Poller
-use name in the meta value
+use name of cryptocurrency in the meta value

 GPIO Poller
 Once the poller has been setup, you need to activate it and get its device id.